 Some great cafes and restaurants in my locality offer delectable local South Indian cuisine and international preparations.

 Question: What is the best way for me to reach your locality?

 Answer: If you are traveling via flight, you can touch down at the Chennai International Airport and take a cab or auto-rickshaw.
 The local train station also connects the city with many other cities in Tamil Nadu and other major cities in India.
 Alternatively, you can hire a car or hop onto a bus from anywhere in Chennai to reach my neighborhood.

 Question: Should I visit at any special time of the year?

-Answer: My city gets most of its tourists in the summers and I would recommend this period to you as well.
-There are many outdoor activities and attractions during this time and you will find my locality at its most beautiful self then.
+Answer: My city gets most of its tourists in the summers, and I would also recommend this period to you.
+There are many outdoor activities and attractions during this time, and you will find my locality at its most beautiful self then.